How Recipes Are Organized

 - Recipe photos and videos

-- Full ingredient list (displayed in your preferred units)
+- Full ingredient list (displayed in your preferred units and sort order from Settings)

-- Step-by-step instructions with cooking methods, times, and step-specific ingredients
+- Step-by-step instructions with cooking methods, times, step-specific ingredients, and step media

 From here, you can Start Cooking, Share, Export, Duplicate, or Edit the recipe.